-1. The bowler is required to submit the previous season's highest average of:

-a) A single USBC league average based on a minimum of 21 games; or b) A composite average of all USBC leagues, including leagues with less than 21 games bowled.

-- 2. When the previous season's average is used, and at the time of bowling an entrant has a current average for 21 or more games that is 10 pins or more higher than the prior season's average, the current average must be used. - 3.
+- 1. The bowler is required to submit the previous season's highest average of: - a) A single USBC league average based on a minimum of 21 games; or - b) A composite average of all USBC leagues, including leagues with less than 21 games bowled. - 2.
+When the previous season's average is used, and at the time of bowling an entrant has a current average for 21 or more games that is 10 pins or more higher than the prior season's average, the current average must be used. - 3.
 Bowlers are responsible for verifying his/her own average, whether submitted by the bowler, the team captain or others.
 If the submitted average is lower than required and results in a lower classification or more handicap, the bowler's score is disqualified.
 If the submitted average is higher than required, prize winnings will be based on the submitted average.
 In the case of a team of two or more bowlers, the averages will be combined to determine if the correct total is higher or lower than the submitted total. - 4.
 Average corrections can be made up to the end of the bowler's first game of a series.
 Or, if an extension of time has been granted in writing by tournament management before the end of the first game of a series, the correction can be made within 48 hours after the end of the series.

-- 319a/1 The tournament rules require bowlers to use their highest average from the previous season.
+- The tournament rules require bowlers to use their highest average from the previous season.
 A bowler has an established previous season left-handed average of 150 and a 175 right-handed average.
 He plans to bowl with his left hand in the tournament.
 Which average would he use?

 The tournament rules require all bowlers to use their highest average.
-Therefore, he would have to use his 175 average, regardless of whether he bowled with his right or left hand. - 319a/2 Last year I averaged 190 right-handed, but due to an injury I am bowling left-handed and have a 127 average.
-I want to participate in tournaments bowling left-handed.
-Can I apply for tournament average relief?
-If so, how?
+Therefore, he would have to use his 175 average, regardless of whether he bowled with his right or left hand. - 319a/2 Can tournament management allow or adopt a rule permitting participants with both a left-handed and a right-handed average to declare the hand they will use and enter with the average established with that hand?